razz-team/eva/README.md

 }
 ```

-Define model and methods that changes model's state.
+Define a model and methods that change model's state.
 On any model's modification we should raise an event about it.
 ```kotlin
 class Wallet(